Troubleshooting Guide

 2. Blocked or Frozen Drain Line

 The drain line carries water from the defrost drain to the drain pan underneath the unit.
 Debris or ice buildup can block this path entirely, causing water to overflow inside the refrigerator.
+This condition often develops together with a clogged defrost drain and leads to recurring leaks even after basic cleaning.

 3. Damaged or Misaligned Door Seal